wasphub/RElmah/README.md

 How is it done?
 ------

-RElmah has clear goals: being a scalable streaming system for errors, with a modular and extensible design and nevertheless minimal and simple.
+RElmah has clear goals: being a scalable streaming system for errors, with a modular and extensible design, and nevertheless minimal and simple.
 In order to achieve those goals a strong focus has been put on specific characteristics:

 - clean separation between server and client portions
 - true and independent client libraries for both JavaScript and .NET